andersao/l5-repository/README.md

 ### Skip Presenter defined in the repository

-Use *skipPresenter* before any method in the repository
+Use *skipPresenter* before any other chaining method

 ```php
 $posts = $this->repository->skipPresenter()->all();